owncloud-archive/documentation/admin_manual/configuration/server/security/oauth2.rst

 Restricting Usage
 -----------------

+- Enterprise installations can limit the access of authorized clients, preventing unwanted clients from connecting.

 Limitations
 -----------

-Since the app handles no user passwords, only master key encryption works (similar to `the Shibboleth app`_).
+- Since the app handles no user passwords, only master key encryption works (similar to `the Shibboleth app`_).
+- Clients cannot migrate accounts from Basic Authorization to OAuth2, if they are currently using the `~user_ldap~` backend.

 Connecting Clients via OAuth2
 -----------------------------